 Future-proofing compliance

-Extended Producer Responsibility (EPR) refers to a broad set of regulatory policies that shift the responsibility for environmental impact and waste management from governments to the producers of consumer goods and packaging.
+Extended Producer Responsibility (EPR) refers to a broad set of regulatory policies that shift the responsibility for environmental impact and waste management from governments and taxpayers to the producers of consumer goods and packaging.
 Under EPR, producers are required to design, fund, and operate systems for the collection, recycling, and disposal of their products and packaging materials.

 EPR compliance is complex and presents both risks and opportunities for companies—particularly those in the consumer goods, food, retail, e-commerce, and publishing sectors.
-As regulatory enforcement intensifies, businesses must also prepare for potential litigation risks tied to non-compliance.
+As regulatory enforcement intensifies, businesses must also prepare for potential litigation and enforcement risks tied to non-compliance.

 Our impact